dodoslavn/x11_autoloader/README.md

 put SAVE file into user where you login

-put LOAD file into ~/.profile to user where you switch
+put LOAD file into ~/.profile to user where you switch (source the file, ndont just run it)